amberstar/State/README.md

 ```

 ## General Design Philosophy
+State is designed for the application that has one, or a hundred model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.
+It was designed with the following in mind:

+* extremely light weight code base
+* low dependency surface area
+* No subclassing of a base class
+* support for struct, enum, and protocol model items
+* models can have optional, non-optional, constant and transient properties.
+* models can be composed together
+* optional migration/version management if you need it

+Most frameworks require all optionals, or all vars.
+I see that as a compromise.

 The encoding and decoding process is decoupled from the data conversion format.
 All models are encoded and decoded to an intermediate Key-Value dictionary.
 The Key-Value data is then either decoded into a model, or converted to a target format (bin, plist, json).
 ![<Protocol Oriented>](Docs/Resources/diag1.png)